uwetom/Principles-of-3D-Maya-tutorials/worksheet_2_ box_modeling.md

 - Well done, you have now made a low poly trophy using many of the core box modeling tequniques

-- tap the space bar to view the tropy in the perspective view again.
+- Tap the space bar to view the tropy in the perspective view again.

 ## Challenge - Finish the trophy